NicolasJott/ClashofClansJavaWrapper/README.md

 # ClashofClansJavaWrapper
 [`ClashofClansJavaWrapper`](https://github.com/NicolasJott/ClashofClansJavaWrapper)
-is a Java Wrapper used as an extension of the clash of clans REST API to gather game relateddata .
+is a Java Wrapper used as an extension of the clash of clans REST API to gather game related data .
 ## In order to use this.
 You must obtain a JSON Web Token obtained from (https://developer.clashofclans.com/)